 Best Stock Photo Websites to Buy Pictures

-Stock Photos are an important source for blogs, presentations, website banners, etc. Using images without proper authorization can easily lead to a DMCA notice.
-Moreover, most high resolution images are usually not available for free and you can only see a preview with a watermark.
+Stock Photos are still essential resources for finding good images for blogs, slide presentations, website banners, flyers, infographics, etc. Using images without proper authorization can easily lead to a DMCA notice.
+Moreover, most high-resolution images are usually not available for free and you can only see a preview with a watermark.

 If you need premium stock photos, video footage, audio clips or vector graphics then check out our list of the best premium sources given below, along with a brief overview of plans and pricing for each website.

 Getty Images is perhaps the most well-known source for royalty-free stock photos, vector art and video clips.
 Getty Images has an infinite stock of high-resolution images for any category imaginable.
 In fact, many media outlets frequently fetch images from Getty Images, including names like CNN.

 With 80 million stock images and vectors and over 50,000 hours of video footage available for download, Getty Images is no doubt the best source for stock images and video clips, whether you need them for a PowerPoint presentation, commercial video, online tutorial or banner ad.
 However, Getty Images isn’t the cheapest source for images and each image is priced according to image resolution and the type of rights associated with the image.